HEALTH CARE?

 Price Levels High Higher Lower

-Who Supplies Wealth Worker (through premium) Worker (through taxes) Worker (through doctor bill)
+Who Supplies Wealth Worker (through premium) Worker (taxes or premium) Worker (through doctor bill)

 Total Cost High (through premium) Highest (bureaucracy) Lowest (no middlemen)